pass-lin/rwkv_ops/ENREADME.md

 | NumPy       | ❌   | ❌     | ✅     |
 | MLX         | ⚠️   | ❌     | ❌     |

+---

-1. `native`: no chunking, slow and memory-heavy.
+1. `native` = pure-Python / pure-JAX implementation, no chunking, slow and memory-hungry.
-2. `triton`: chunkwise implementation, fast and highly parallel, but **low precision**.
+2. `triton` = chunkwise Triton implementation, fast and highly parallel, but **numerical accuracy is poor—use only if you can tolerate the loss of precision**.
-3. `cuda`: CUDA-based native operator, fast and high precision (fp32 internally), but may underutilize GPU for long sequences.
-4. TensorFlow CUDA only supports forward pass (no gradients) and relies on JAX’s CUDA kernel.
+3. `cuda` = hand-written CUDA kernel, very fast and internally uses FP32, so accuracy is high.
+Its weakness is throughput on very long sequences.
+4. TensorFlow’s CUDA support is forward-only (no gradients).
+It is actually a thin wrapper around JAX’s CUDA kernel; you must be able to run JAX’s CUDA kernel.
+5. The TensorFlow kernel works only in eager mode.
-5. MLX is not yet integrated into Keras, so native operators are not supported.
-A forward-only operator is provided.
+6. MLX has not yet been merged into Keras, so the native kernel is currently unavailable.
+A forward-only operator is provided as a stop-gap.
-6. tensorflow kernel only support eager mode
 ---

 ## Usage of `rwkv7_op_rnn`